charles-mowbray/charles-mowbray.github.io/README.md

 # charles-mowbray.github.io
-Portfolio page
+Portfolio page built in github pages with jekyll

-Currently a work in progress
+`Note:` This Repo and project is just for the portfolio website, not a major project.
+I work mostly in backend and want to avoid front end as much as possible.

+To start the server run: `bundle exec jekyll serve`